Capital Gains article thumbnail featuring photo of Devin Lucas, tax graphic, and headline, "capital gains in real estate"

 – Devin Lucas

-Lucas Real Estate – Attorney Devin Lucas and CPA Courtney Lucas – are experts in California property tax matters including Propositions 13, 58, 193, 60, 90 and new Proposition 19.
+Lucas Real Estate offers unmatched expertise in California real estate sales, capital gains strategies, and property tax matters, including Propositions 13, 58, 193, 60, 90, and new Proposition 19.

 Check out our countless 5-star reviews and follow us on social media: